Country Report for the Republic of Kosovo

 Alternative care settings

-Corporal punishment is prohibited in schools by article 4.2 of the Law on Pre-University Education 2011, which states: “Corporal punishment and any other form of humiliating punishment are prohibited in all educational and training institutions whether publicly funded or private.”
+Before this, corporal punishment was already prohibited under article 4.2 of the Law on Pre-University Education 2011, which states: “Corporal punishment and any other form of humiliating punishment are prohibited in all educational and training institutions whether publicly funded or private.”
 Corporal punishment is defined in article 2.1.11 as “any form of striking or other non-accidental physical contact by a teacher or other staff member with a pupil other than obligatory intervention where a pupil imperils the safety of other pupils or staff”.
-Under article 9.1.1, the Law applies to pre-primary (ages 5-6), primary (6-11) and secondary education.
+Under article 9.1.1, the Law on Pre-University Education 2011 applies to pre-primary (ages 5-6), primary (6-11) and secondary education.

-Corporal punishment is unlawful as a disciplinary measure in penal institutions.
+Corporal punishment is unlawful as a disciplinary measure in penal institutions under article 24 of the Law on Child Protection 2019.
 The Law on Execution of Penal Sanctions 2012 lists permitted disciplinary punishments in correctional facilities (art.
 102) and these do not include corporal punishment.
 According to articles 122 and 134 of the Juvenile Justice Code 2010, the Law on Execution of Penal Sanctions also applies to minors committed to educational-correctional institutions, except that minors may not be subjected to solitary confinement.

 Sentence for crime